pwilmart/mouse_liver_TMT_reanalysis/README.md

 ![slide 19](images/Slide19.png)

-On the left are protein total TMT intensity distribution boxplots with samples color coded.
+On the left are protein total TMT intensity distribution box plots with samples color coded.
 Each of the 4 strains are different color families (red, blue, green, black/grey) with 3 female mice in the darker color and 3 male mice in the lighter color for each strain.
-The boxplots are in excellent horizontal alignment after IRS adjustment and the trimmed mean of M-values (TMM) normalization function in the edgeR Bioconductor package.
+The box plots are in excellent horizontal alignment after IRS adjustment and the [trimmed mean of M-values](https://link.springer.com/content/pdf/10.1186/gb-2010-11-3-r25.pdf) (TMM) normalization function in the [edgeR Bioconductor package](https://bioconductor.org/packages//2.11/bioc/html/edgeR.html).
 The multi-dimensional scaling plot (like a PCA plot) on the right shows that the samples cluster by strain and by sex (roughly equal strengths).
 The IRS approach has removed any TMT plex batch-like effect from the data.
 Interestingly, one CC 003 female sample clusters with the CC 017 female samples (a mis-classified mouse?).
 This is a clear deviation from the pattern of all other samples.
 There was no statistical work up of the proteome differences between strains or between sexes in the publication, so further analysis of this data was not done in the reanalysis.

 ---